 - Filing by Petition – Any candidate may file by petition in lieu of a filing fee.
 All listed directions must be followed to ensure your petition is valid.
 After the form is completed and properly signed it must be filed in the County Clerk’s Office by the filing deadline.
 City candidates filing by petition must still pay the report fee.

 If Elected …

 Regular Meetings: Governing Body members generally attend two City Commission meetings per month.
 Meetings are held in the early evening, starting at 4:30 p.m. and usually last about 60-90 minutes.
-Agenda packets are distributed to commissioners’ mailboxes by 5 p.m. the Thursday before the meeting.
+Agenda packets are distributed electronically by the end of the week prior to the meeting.
 Agendas are also available online.